 Rituals conducted during Kalashtami

 The devoted followers of Lord Shiva believe that Kalashtami is a significant and auspicious day to worship the fearsome incarnation of Lord Shiva known as Kala Bhairava.
-Let’s learn the Kalashtami rituals to perform in order to receive Lord Shiva’s ultimate blessings.
+Let’s learn the Kalashtami rituals to perform to receive Lord Shiva’s ultimate blessings.

 On Kalashtami, devotees rise early before sunrise to bathe.
 In the morning, they also carry out special pujas and rituals for their deceased ancestors.
-In order to receive their divine blessings and have their sins atoned for, devotees worship Lord Kaal Bhairav alongside Lord Shiva and Goddess Parvathi.
+To receive their divine blessings and have their sins atoned for, devotees worship Lord Kaal Bhairav alongside Lord Shiva and Goddess Parvathi.
 All day long, they strictly adhere to a fast.
 As it is believed to be lucky, ardent devotees also stay up all night listening to and narrating tales of Kaal Bhairav and Lord Shiva.
 They also chant the Kaal Bhairav mantras and the Kaal Bhairav Katha.
 Aarti is also performed at midnight to the accompaniment of drums, conches, and other traditional musical instruments.
 The devotees are granted prosperity, happiness, and success in their lives by keeping a strict fast.

 It is also lucky to give dogs food on Kalashtami day because Lord Bhairav rides on a black dog.
 Dogs are therefore given milk, curd, and treats on this day.